alphagov/govuk-developer-docs/source/manual/creating-a-new-environment.html.md

 2. Make sure you have the Puppet repository checked out locally and have pulled the latest from the master branch.
-3. Make sure you have the deployment repository checked out locally and have pulled the latest from the master branch.
+3. Make sure you have the govuk-secrets repository checked out locally and have pulled the latest from the master branch.
 4. Install ssh-copy-id if you do not have it already: